Daoud-Hussain/Cloud-Native-Monitoring/README.md

 ### **Step 1: Create an ECR repository**

-Create an ECR repository using Python:
+You can create an ECR repository programmatically using Python `Boto3`.
+Boto3 is the name of the Python SDK for AWS.
+It allows you to directly create, update, and delete AWS resources from your Python scripts.
+You can do it manually using Amazon ECR service.

 ```
 import boto3